Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certification of ground state energy estimates

 To finish the proof, we need to consider the contribution of the energies in $B$.
 Note that for $i\in B$:

-To see this, note that by definition of $B$ the mean of these Gaussians are greater than $\hat{E}_0+\frac{L}{2}$ and the integral on the r.h.s. is over a larger interval that is closer to their mean.
+To see this, note that by definition of $B$, the mean of these Gaussians are greater than $\hat{E}_0+\frac{L}{2}$, and the integral on the RHS is over a larger interval that is closer to their mean.
 Thus, as the mass of the Gaussian is maximal around the mean, the inequality follows.
 By our assumption in Eq.~\eqref{equ:integral_small} we conclude that: